nvmwill/nexmo-developer/_documentation/en/video/guides/session-monitoring.md

 The archive callback URL is set separately from the the callback URL for session events.
 Set the archive callback URL in the Archive section of your [Vonage Video API account page](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav).

 > **Important:** If within 30 minutes there are more than 50 event delivery failures (in which we don't receive a 200 success response when sending an HTTP request to your callback URL), we will disable session monitoring event forwarding.
 We will send an email if this occurs.
-You can reenable session monitoring in your [Vonage Video API account page](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav).
+You can re-enable session monitoring in your [Vonage Video API account page](https://identity.nexmo.com/login?icid=nexmocustomer_api-developer-adp_nexmodashbdsigin_nav).

 ## Monitoring connection activity